bradgarropy/bradgarropy.com/content/posts/goals-for-2026.md

 This year I'd like to deepen our connection.
 We definitely have our usual patterns, and that can sometimes lead us into the same surface level conversations.

-I plan to bring back monthly marriage checkins, and bring some specific questions or conversation topics to each one.
-I've found a bunch of good example.
+I plan to bring back monthly marriage checkins, and to bring some specific questions or conversation topics to each one.
 Some questions explore how we interact, how we support each other, and our satisfaction levels.
 Other questions ask about future goals, dreams and desires, and fears.

 These types of intentional conversations should stop us from just watching TV in the evenings and allow us to get closer each night we spend on the couch.